SansGuidon/bookmarks/README.md

 * [Brian Kelly](https://www.datawire.io/using-fallacies-of-distributed-computing-to-build-resilient-microservices/) - Building Resilient Microservices from the Fallacies of Distributed Computing
 * [Brian Kelly](https://www.datawire.io/creating-a-microservice-answer-these-10-questions-first/) - Creating a Microservice?
 Answer these 10 Questions First
 * [Sumit Maingi](https://cloudncode.blog/2016/07/22/msa-getting-started/) - (2016) Building Microservices?
 Here is what you should know
+* [Ben Stopford](https://www.confluent.io/blog/data-dichotomy-rethinking-the-way-we-treat-data-and-services/) - (2016) The Data Dichotomy: Rethinking the Way We Treat Data and Services

 ## Maven
 * [Maven Docs](https://maven.apache.org/guides/mini/guide-encryption.html#How_to_keep_the_master_password_on_removable_drive) - How to keep the master password on removable drive